 The congestion on Sukhumvit conspired with my paranoia to construct a pyramid of a burning house, her father murdering his neighbor, or her brother having another baby capped by her ex’s arrival.
 I cursed every red light until my soi.

 It was night.
 The little food stall was serving pad-thai to the day-workers from the tin shack slum across the muddy creek.
 Frogs croaked in the water.
 I walked toward my house blanketed with outward calm.
 My facade was wasted.
 Ae wasn’t home and an empty box for a washing machine lay on its side in the garden.

 We had agreed to discuss any major purchases and my blood sizzled with exasperation.
-Ae had hocked the washing machine at the jum-jam to cope with an unexpected family crisis.
+Ae had hocked the washing machine at the jum-jam or pawn shop to cope with an unexpected family crisis.
 The TV was on the stand in the living room and I was grateful the unexpected crisis hadn’t been required its exile to the pawnshop.

 Ae had to be at her father’s shack and I decided against driving up to the slum across the railroad tracks.
 Any explosion in front of her family was a black mark.
 I wasn’t fighting any more.
 Instead I ate at a seafood restaurant on Beach Road.
 Ae wouldn’t like that, since she suspected I was conducting an affair with the 23-year old hostess.

 It was hard to believe we were friends in a city, where sin slept in cheap hotels, but Nu explained that she offered nothing as long as I lived with Ae.
 Drinking three beers eased my anger.
 A plate of curry crab squashed my hunger.
 The passing of traffic soothed my anxiety.
 People led normal lives, yet nothing was normal with Ae.
 She was a problem.
 Her family was a plague.
 I told Nu about the phone calls from Italy and the missing washing machine.
 She cut to the chase.